Tips and Tricks

 Create a Facebook, Twitter or Instagram page that you and your students can share the community.
 Social media is a great way to encourage and remind your supporters to vote!
 Make sure that you act the same way on social media as you would in person.
 Respectful and encouraging posts are the best ways to raise the profile of your program.

-Remember promoting your video and engaging your community can start before the video is completed.
+Remember promoting your work and engaging your community can start before the photo essay is completed.
 Use social media to engage your community with your progress and ask followers to promote for your class project.
 To help you promote the contest on social media, the My Parks Pass program is very active on Facebook and Twitter.
 Feel free to share messages from the following pages on your class project’s page:

 If you have any questions, please use the Contact form found here.